shivamverma18/Basic-Maths-for-DSA-Euclidean-Algorithm/README.md

 ## 🔢 1.
 Count Digits in a Number

 ### ✅ Problem Statement:
-Count the number of digits in a given positive integer.
+Count the number of digits in a given number.

-### 💡 Approach:
-Keep dividing the number by 10 and increment a counter until the number becomes 0.

 ### 📄 Code:
 ```cpp